Carly07/the_gin_shed/README.md

 `python3 manage.py runserver`
 Click the URL link that appears and the project should load.
 If it doesn't load when you click the link, copy and paste it into a new browser tab instead.

-9. Once the application is running in a browser, add /admin to the end of the url and log in to the admin panel with your superuser account.
+9. Once the application is running in a browser, add `/admin` to the end of the url and log in to the admin panel with your superuser account.

 10. Create instances of Products, Cocktails and Blog Posts within the new database so the local site runs as expected.

 ### Deploying to Heroku
-Having followed the steps above to run the project locally, you can then deployed the project to Heroku for hosting.
+Having followed the steps above to run the project locally, you can then deploy the project to Heroku for hosting.
 In order to achieve this, follow the step below:

 1. Create a new app on the [Heroku website](https://id.heroku.com/login) by clicking the 'New' button on dashboard.
 Give the app a name and set the region to that nearest to you.